ITNinja01/FreeChuckNorrisJokes/README.md

 # FreeChuckNorrisJoke
-My module for bringing Chuck Norris jokes to the shell
+My module for bringing Chuck Norris jokes to the shell.